 For most patients who test positive for COVID-19, symptoms improve or resolve within days or weeks.
-However, new data from the US Census Bureau’s Household Pulse Survey found that more than 40% of US adults reported having COVID-19 in the past, and of those adults, nearly one in five continue to experience symptoms.1,2 When COVID-19 symptoms persist beyond three months, or twelve weeks from the onset of infection, and they cannot be explained by alternative or prior diagnoses, this is known as long COVID or post-COVID-19 condition, according to the World Health Organization.3
+However, recent data indicates that more than 40% of US adults reported having COVID-19 in the past, and of those adults, nearly one in five continue to experience symptoms.1,2 When COVID-19 symptoms persist beyond three months, or twelve weeks from the onset of infection, and they cannot be explained by alternative or prior diagnoses, this is known as long COVID or post-COVID-19 condition, according to the World Health Organization.3

-Reported symptoms of long COVID vary in number and degree, but often include fatigue, memory and concentration problems, sleep disturbances, joint pain, anxiety and depression, labored breathing, and chest pain.4-7 Some studies have also shown associations with new-onset cardiometabolic disorders for some patients with post-COVID condition.8 How might an increased risk of new-onset type 2 diabetes or persistent cardiovascular symptoms after a COVID-19 infection impact your patients’ post-COVID clinical care?
+Reported symptoms of long COVID vary in number and degree but often include fatigue, memory and concentration problems, sleep disturbances, joint pain, anxiety and depression, labored breathing, and chest pain.4-7 Studies also continue to indicate associations with new-onset cardiometabolic disorders for some patients with post-COVID condition.8-10 How might an increased risk of new-onset type 2 diabetes or persistent cardiovascular symptoms after a COVID-19 infection impact your patients’ post-COVID clinical care?

 Potential Impacts on Heart and Metabolic Health

-During the acute phase of COVID-19, an increased incidence of cardiometabolic disorders from type 2 diabetes to cardiovascular diseases has been reported in observational studies.9 Specific to long COVID, new research continues to elucidate potential cardiometabolic health impacts.
-A large 2022 meta-analysis of four observational studies (n= 5,787,027) found a 59% higher risk of developing incident diabetes during post-COVID-19, and the majority of studies had a median follow-up period of approximately four months.10 A smaller 2022 Chinese cohort study followed 534 COVID-19 hospitalized patients for a median time of 460 days and compared outcomes between severe COVID-19 cases (n=114) and non-severe cases (n=420).11 Sleep disturbance and fatigue were the most common persistent symptoms across both groups, with approximately 17-18% of the patients reporting these impacts.
-In addition, at the 15-month follow-up, 3.56% of all included study participants (2.86% of non-severe cases and 6.14% of severe cases) without previous history of diabetes were found to have a new fasting blood glucose above 7 mmol/L (126 mg/dL) or HbA1c levels greater than or equal to 6.5%.11 Noted limitations of this preliminary study included a lack of data from outpatients for outcome comparisons and reduced generalizability due to the single-center study design.
+During the acute phase of COVID-19, and following an acute COVID infection, an increased incidence of cardiometabolic disorders from type 2 diabetes to cardiovascular diseases such as hypertension has been reported in observational studies.11-13 Specific to long COVID, new research continues to elucidate potential cardiometabolic health impacts.
+A large 2022 meta-analysis of four observational studies (n=5,787,027) found a 59% higher risk of developing incident diabetes during post-COVID-19, and the majority of studies had a median follow-up period of approximately four months.14 A smaller 2022 Chinese cohort study followed 534 COVID-19 hospitalized patients for a median time of 460 days and compared outcomes between severe COVID-19 cases (n=114) and non-severe cases (n=420).15 Sleep disturbance and fatigue were the most common persistent symptoms across both groups, with approximately 17-18% of the patients reporting these impacts.
+In addition, at the 15-month follow-up, 3.56% of all included study participants (2.86% of non-severe cases and 6.14% of severe cases) without previous history of diabetes were found to have a new fasting blood glucose above 7 mmol/L (126 mg/dL) or HbA1c levels greater than or equal to 6.5%.15 Noted limitations of this preliminary study included a lack of data from outpatients for outcome comparisons and reduced generalizability due to the single-center study design.

-Specific to heart health, a 2022 systematic review of 67 original studies found that for some patients, the reported long-lasting effects of COVID-19 included myocardial inflammation, abnormal cardiac MRI findings, increased resting heart rate, and palpitations.12 In addition, a 2022 systematic review investigated residual clinical signs associated with potential cardiovascular and metabolic disorders after a COVID-19 infection.13 Using descriptive statistics only, researchers summarized several cardiovascular outcomes experienced by some patients who also experienced common long-COVID symptoms.13
+Specific to heart health, a 2022 systematic review of 67 original studies found that for some patients, the reported long-lasting effects of COVID-19 included myocardial inflammation, abnormal cardiac MRI findings, increased resting heart rate, and palpitations.16 In addition, a 2022 systematic review investigated residual clinical signs associated with potential cardiovascular and metabolic disorders after a COVID-19 infection.17 Using descriptive statistics only, researchers summarized several cardiovascular outcomes experienced by some patients who also experienced common long-COVID symptoms.17

 - Elevation in systolic blood pressure one to three months after recovery was reported for some patients.